What is Liphatech's background?

 Other ways to compare rodenticides include:

-A: It is important to remember that many rodenticides show good efficacy in laboratory conditions, but in the real world, the bait must compete with livestock or poultry feed for the rodent's feeding habits.
+A: It is important to remember that many rodenticides show good efficacy in laboratory conditions, but in the real world, the bait must compete with livestock or poultry feed due to the rodent's feeding habits.
 More palatable rodenticides mean greater acceptance, which leads to higher efficacy for your rodent control program.